13 Best Colombian New Year’s Traditions: A Journey to Prosperity

 With my Colombian family in New Year

 In Colombia, family is everything.
-It’s not a problem to travel 8-10 hours to attend a birthday party or baby shower.
+Traveling 8-10 hours to attend a birthday party or baby shower is no problem.
 Christmas and New Year’s Eve are no exception.

 Once all the Colombian New Years traditions have been completed, people go around town to wish other family members a happy new year.
 Then, around 2 a.m., the young people party in nightclubs.